vincedu/CryptoSys-Events---Frontend/README.md

 #### CreateMuiTheme

 The App use the createMuiTheme from material ui to create a color standart for the UI.
-You can find the Color configs here : src/theme.js
+You can find the Color configs [here](src/theme.js)

 #### MakeStyles